azalecki/azalecki.github.io/_projects/diagramlearning.md

 category: fun
 ---

-Below are some examples of the maps/diagrams/artwork I have contributed to the conceptual handbook of Human Geography with GIS, an introductory GIS class that I support as the ASI.
+One of the duties that I've picked up while supporting introductory GIS classes as the ASI has been contributing to the conceptual handbook by creating maps/diagrams/artwork.
+For students unfamiliar with geography and GIS, visuals are a fantastic way to start to understand difficult concepts.
+Below are some of the illustrations that I have made for this purpose.

 ### Developable Surfaces